 Of course, yoga will require you to commit to a daily practice if you wish to see results.

-You are likely to notice your hamstrings, calves, and quads muscles starting to become more flexible—but it will require you to introduce flexibility trainingOpens in a new tab. in your yoga practice daily.
+You are likely to notice your hamstrings, calves, and quads muscles starting to become more flexible—but it will require you to introduce flexibility training in your yoga practice daily.

 Oppositely, foam rolling is an alternative way to improve the results your regular exercise has already been offering you.

-Indeed, only 10 seconds of foam rollingOpens in a new tab. before your regular training will offer you the muscle flexibility and range of motion needed for better physical performance.
+Indeed, only 10 seconds of foam rolling before your regular training will offer you the muscle flexibility and range of motion needed for better physical performance.

 While foam rolling is a “quick fix” that can help you lighten your muscles and reduce the soreness deriving from intense exercise, it does not help you strengthen your muscles and yoga.